awmckinley/config/modules/weather/README.md

-# Weather Apps
+# Weather Forecasting

-Software for weather monitoring, forecasting, and data visualization.
+Tools for monitoring and displaying weather conditions and forecasts.